svengaertman/netflix-clone/README.md

 Vue 3 uses the new tooling Vite in combination with Pinia as state management and Vitest for testing.

+I use the grid system of Bootstrap for easy containers, rows and columns.
+Furthermore i use scss for styling so i can nest classes.
+In this case i didn't use sass variables because i didn't need to.
+It would be a waste of the pre-processor and since the variables i use are easy and don't need difficult calculations i choose for regular css variables.

 ### Explanation
 #### Home screen / overview
 I have made an overview of the first 250 shows from the initial API call: Index.
 Filtered all of it by genre and displayed only if there are more than 6 items in that genre.
 Each genre on the overview has max.
 15 items sorted on rating (high to low).